ndwarshuis/org-ml/README.md

 ;; Given the following contents:
 ; /this/ is a *paragraph*

-;; Return objects for object containers
+;; Return child nodes for branch nodes
 (->> (om-parse-this-element)
      (om-get-children)
      (-map (function om-get-type)))